Tyonnchie-Berry-1996/Build-Your-Own-IPTV/README.md

     ```bash
      python3 ListBuilder.py
     ```
-Now you have a customized m3u playlist ready to pull streams for IPTV.
-Don't believe me run this command <code> cat custom_playlist.m3u</code>
+    >Now you have a customized m3u playlist ready to pull streams for IPTV.
+Don't believe me copy and paste this command <code> cat custom_playlist.m3u</code>

 8. ***When ready deactivate your venv***